Safety FAQs

 In addition to working with school counselors and conducting behavioral threat assessments, over the years we have developed several prevention and intervention methods.
 Barrington High School has the Green Dot Program, which is a national program that trains students and staff how to prevent power-based personal violence.
 The district frequently collaborates with BStrong Together, an organization that enhances the health and well-being of Barrington area children.

-We have also created this “Safety 220" section on our website, where our stakeholders can go to report bullying, report a threat to school safety, or text-a-tip to report a person who is struggling with drug or alcohol abuse, depression, or other challenges.
+We have also created this “Safety 220" section on our website, where our stakeholders can go to report bullying, a threat to school safety, someone who is struggling with drug or alcohol abuse, depression, or other challenges.
+Reporting is done by visiting safe2helpil.
+You can also access Safe 2 Help by clicking on the "See Something, Say Something" button that is located on the right-hand side of all pages on our district website.

 Besides working with law enforcement during the annual drills, in what other ways do you partner to create a safe school environment?

 Barrington 220 has a safety and security committee that meets regularly to discuss the best safety practices for our schools.
 The committee is made up of district administrators, Board of Education members, members of local law enforcement, and other first responders.
 The district also has a full-time school resource officer from the Barrington Police Department, who is stationed at Barrington High School.
-In addition, the district has a reciprocal information agreement with the Barrington Police Department.
+In addition, the district has a reciprocal information agreement with the Barrington Police Department, the South Barrington Police Department, and the Lake County Sheriff's Office.
 This means Barrington 220 can release student records to police when they request information pertaining to a case.
 The police department can also provide the district with access to its records for children under age 18.